Sentiment Analysis Using Averaged Weighted Word Vector Features: Experiments

-Note that Table \ref{semeval_2016} and Table \ref{semeval_2015} do not include the results of the RNNLM, NBSVM, and PV methods, which were used in the previous section for comparison.
-In the experiments on the Semeval datasets, these methods suffered from the small size of the datasets.
-They could not learn accurately, and the results obtained were quite low.
+Note that we did not share the results of methods RNNLM, NBSVM, and PV, which were compared with our methods in the previous section for this dataset since they suffered from a small dataset.
+They could not learn accurately, and the results of them were very low.

+Pretrained transformer-based models have recently been used in sentiment analysis \cite{Amira:23}.
+We also used average pretrained transformer-based models BERT vectors \cite{Bert:19} to compare our results with transformer-based models.
+For that purpose, we got vectors of tokens in the last layer of the BERT model, then we calculated the average for each review, which is the same method as our other models.
+Then, we used these vectors instead of our Word2Vec and Glove vectors to learn the sentiment of the reviews.
+For Semeval 2016 dataset, we obtained 86.39\% accuracy which is less than our ensemble results.
+Also for the IMDB movie review dataset, we obtained 90.43\% accuracy which is less than our ensemble results.